mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 #### Defining target performance

-Target performances on the validation and test sets will be defined for each [workload](#workloads) separately.
-For the [fixed workloads](#fixed-workloads), we take the best performance achievable by one of four standard algorithms (AdamW, NadamW, Nesterov Momentum, and Heavy Ball Momentum).
+Target performances on the validation and test sets will be defined for each [workload](#workloads) separately.For each workload, we take the best performance achievable by one of four standard algorithms (AdamW, NadamW, Nesterov Momentum, and Heavy Ball Momentum).
 These target-setting algorithms will follow the general process of the external tuning ruleset, with a significantly larger tuning budget of $200$ trials to guarantee competitive performance.
 Once the best algorithm and its hyperparameters are determined, training is repeated $20$ times.
 The median of the best achieved validation errors across seeds is used as the _validation_ target.
 Out of the $10$ repeated runs that achieved this validation target, we took the worst achieved test error across seeds as our _test_ target.
 Taking the median validation performance after rerunning the best hyperparameter point prevents our procedure from selecting a lucky outlier.
-To save computational resources, we only tuned two training algorithms instead of four, for the [randomized workloads](#randomized-workloads).
-For each workload variant, we used NadamW and the other best-performing training algorithm on the corresponding fixed workload the randomized workload is based on.

 Both [tuning rulesets](#tuning) will use the same target performances.
-The runtime of the target-setting algorithms on each workload will be chosen to match published results and is constrained by the overall time budget of roughly a single week for all fixed workloads.
+The runtime of the target-setting algorithms on each workload will be chosen to match published results and is constrained by the overall time budget of roughly a single week for all workloads.
 The initial `max_runtime` for submissions on each workload was $\frac{1}{3}$ longer than the runtime of the target-setting algorithms (this `max_runtime` will be $1.5$ times as much for the self-tuning ruleset, see the [Self-tuning ruleset](#self-tuning-ruleset) section).
 After the initial round of submissions, we have adapated the `max_runtime` based on the performance of the submissions (see [this issue](https://github.com/mlcommons/algorithmic-efficiency/issues/836)).

 #### Benchmark score using performance profiles

-We will aggregate the training times of a submission on all fixed workloads using [Performance Profiles](http://www.argmin.net/2018/03/26/performance-profiles/) (originally from [Dolan and Moré](https://arxiv.org/abs/cs/0102001)).
+We will aggregate the training times of a submission on all workloads using [Performance Profiles](http://www.argmin.net/2018/03/26/performance-profiles/) (originally from [Dolan and Moré](https://arxiv.org/abs/cs/0102001)).
 Below we surface several relevant definitions from their work for easier readability, before explaining how we integrate the performance profiles to reach a scalar benchmark score that will be used for ranking submissions.

-_Notation:_ We have a set $\mathcal{S} = \{s_1, s_2, \dots, s_k\}$ of in total $k$ submissions that we evaluate on a set of $n$ fixed workloads: $\mathcal{W} = \{w_1, w_2, \dots, w_n\}$.
+_Notation:_ We have a set $\mathcal{S} = \{s_1, s_2, \dots, s_k\}$ of in total $k$ submissions that we evaluate on a set of $n$ workloads: $\mathcal{W} = \{w_1, w_2, \dots, w_n\}$.
 For each submission $s$ and each workload $w$ we have a training time score $t_{s,w} \in [0,\infty)$.
 This is the time it took the submission to reach the validation target performance on this particular workload.

 ##### Computing performance ratios